-Below is an outline of the typical construction process today.
+The following is an outline of the typical construction process today.
 Bear in mind that this is a generalized description.
-The process and schedule will also be affected by the size and style of the house; the lot; the construction techniques used; the amount of customization required; the number of municipal inspections; whether the home is located in a large development; availability of labour, and many other factors.
+The process and schedule can be affected by the size and style of the house; the lot; the construction techniques used; the amount of customization required; the number of municipal inspections; whether the home is located in a large development; availability of labour, and many other factors.
 Again, we would be happy to answer all your questions.

 Your house is staked out and the land is prepared.
 Often, the topsoil is removed and piled elsewhere for later use.
 Excavation is done, and the footings (concrete slabs to support the foundation walls) are formed and poured.
 Water, electricity, telephone and cable services may be brought in at this time.